CBP agents rescue woman being raped at the border, help catch assailant

 BORDER PATROL AGENTS IN TEXAS FIND MORE THAN 150 ILLEGAL IMMIGRANTS IN TWO HUMAN SMUGGLING ATTEMPTS

+"As [the pilot] got closer, it was apparent that the man was trying to overpower the woman and in his words, look like she was actively being raped," James Schuetzler, Director of Yuma’s Air Branch, told Fox News in an interview on Wednesday.

-CBP said it activated the loudspeaker and sirens on the chopper, which scared off the male assailant.
+The agents activated the loudspeaker and sirens on the chopper, which scared off the male assailant.
 Agents saw him fleeing, and coordinated with El Centro Sector's Foreign Operations Branch (FOB) and Mexican authorities, who arrested a suspect.

 ABBOTT ISSUES DISASTER DECLARATION OVER TEXAS BORDER CRISIS